Thailand reports 548 new virus cases, highest daily spike

-Health officials said 516 of the new cases were found in connection with the outbreak at the Klang Koong shrimp market in Samut Sakhon province.
+Health officials said the new cases are mostly migrant workers from Myanmar connected to the outbreak at the Klang Koong shrimp market in Samut Sakhon province.

+All of them were tied to a 67-year-old seafood vendor who tested positive for the coronavirus earlier, the director-general of the Department of Medical Sciences, Opas Karnkawinpong, said in a news conference broadcast to all TV channels on Saturday night.

 The first case at the market was confirmed on Thursday, followed by 13 more on Friday.

+“While there is a likelihood of finding more infections in crowded foreign communities around the shrimp market, they are low-risk groups because they are working age and healthy,” Opas said.
+He said most of those who tested positive were asymptomatic.

-Samut Sakhon Gov. Veerasak Vichitsangsri said late Saturday that strict measures, including a 10 p.m.-5 a.m. curfew, will be taken in the province to combat the outbreak.
+Samut Sakhon Gov. Veerasak Vichitsangsri said late Saturday that strict measures, including a 10 p.m.-5 a.m. curfew and other travel restrictions, will be taken in the province to combat the outbreak.
 The restrictions will be in effect until Jan.
 3.

 Samut Sakhon is 34 kilometers (21 miles) southwest of Bangkok, the capital.

-With fewer than 5,000 cases and 60 deaths, Thailand has been able to largely control the virus.
-Prior to this week’s outbreak, there had been very few cases of local transmission in recent months, as life returned largely back to normal.
+With fewer than 5,000 cases and 60 deaths, Thailand has been able to control the virus.
+Prior to this week’s outbreak, there had been very few cases of local transmission and life was mostly back to normal.

-The CCSA reported the first case found at Klang Koong Market (the shrimp market) in Samut Sakorn on Dec 17.
-Then, they tracked down and found 13 more cases at the same market.
-Then, they tested 1192 alien workers related to this market, and found 516 positive cases.

-All of the new infections – an unprecedented number – were linked to a 67-year-old seafood vendor who tested positive for the coronavirus earlier, Opas Karnkawinpong, Director-General of the Department of Medical Sciences said in a news conference broadcast to all TV channels on Saturday night.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.